 7. Will it work in reality?

-Having said all of that, online dating sites may be of benefit for some good reasons.
-For example, there are some individuals who may not otherwise have found partners had it not been for the services of the online dating industry (older individuals, those with mobility problems and those who may be socially phobic).
+Having said all of that, online dating sites may be beneficial for some good reasons.
+For example, there are some individuals who may not otherwise have found partners had it not been for the services of the online dating industry (older individuals, those with mobility problems, and those who may be socially phobic).

 The choice is yours, but just note that online dating is no panacea.

 Baker, A. (2002) What makes an online relationship successful?
 Clues from couples who met in cyberspace.
 Cyberpsychology and Behaviour, 5(4), 363-375.

 Cohen, S., Frank, E., Doyle, W. J., Skoner, D. P., Rabin, B. S., & Gwaltney, J. M., Jr. (1998).
 Types of stressors that ncrease susceptibilityto the common cold in healthy adults.
 Health Psychology,17, 214–223.